ceasarre/VAD/README.md

 Link to dataset saved in `.json` format is stored in `json\database_link.txt`.

-Dataset for each 20ms frame contains:
+Dataset for each 20ms frame contains :muscle: :
   + unique id <br>
   + raw samples <br>
   + melspectrogram <br>
   + mfcc

-:muscle: